 As of 1 January 2018, the consolidated financial statements of the Group are prepared in accordance with IFRS 9.
-The total impact of the first time application of the transition from IAS 39 to IFRS 9 as at 1 January 2018 amounted to, including the impact on both the financial assets and provisions, a decrease in equity amounting before tax to EUR -949 million (EUR -746 million after tax).
+The total impact of the first time application of the transition from IAS 39 to IFRS 9 as at 1 January 2018 amounted to, including the impact on both the financial assets and provisions, a decrease in equity before tax of EUR -949 million (EUR -746 million after tax).
 This consists of: